Tingtttt01/Tingtttt01.github.io/_pages/about.md

 - *2019.07 - 08, 2020.07 - 08, 2023.07 - 08*, English Instructor, New Mufu Education Inc.

 # 📖 Educations
-- *2025.09 - present*, Ph.D in Communication, information, and Media, Rutgers University, New Brunswick
+- *2025.09 - present*, Ph.D in Communication, Information, and Media, Rutgers University, New Brunswick
 - *2023.09 - 2025.06*, Master in Journalism and Communication, Zhejiang University, Hangzhou
 - *2019.09 - 2023.06*, Bachelor in Journalism, East China Normal University, Shanghai